-Part of that responsibility is self-educating; staying informed about politics and current affairs to hold leaders responsible.
+Part of that responsibility is self-education; staying informed about politics and current affairs to hold leaders responsible.
 But another, equally important virtue is coexisting with people whose values are, by nature of the large geography and population America covers, quite different from us.
 This is where we have failed.

 THE LIMITS OF HUMAN UNDERSTANDING

 The best professor I had in college, John Karaagac, happened to assign the best book I read in college, Walter Russell Mead’s Special Providence.
 As an advertising professional, the content of what they taught me wasn’t as important as how they taught it.